AmitDas4321/Speed-Ads/README.md

 ---

-## Chrome Extension Link
+## Browser Extension Links

-Install Speed Ads from the [Chrome Web Store](https://chromewebstore.google.com/detail/speed-ads/bdolpphpmkmjmgafmipimhfemconnfgb).
+- **Chrome**: Install Speed Ads from the [Chrome Web Store](https://chromewebstore.google.com/detail/speed-ads/bdolpphpmkmjmgafmipimhfemconnfgb) 🚀
+- **Firefox**: Install Speed Ads from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/speed-ads/) 🦊

 ---

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with detailed explanations of your changes.
+Please fork the repository and submit a pull request with detailed explanations of your changes. 🤝

 ---

 ## License

-This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.
+This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details. 📜

 ---